Tilting Uranus: Collisions versus Spin--Orbit Resonance: Revisiting the Collision Model

 If Uranus was initially tilted by a 40\textdegree~resonance kick, its rapid rotation ensures that its spin state will tend to remain relatively unaffected by subsequent impacts.
 This can be seen in Figure \ref{fig:den_fast_40_GF}(a) with a 1 $M_{\oplus}$ strike, where the probability of tilting Uranus to 98\textdegree~is only 4.5$\times 10^{-3}$.
 The odds do improve if the number of impacts increases (Figure \ref{fig:den_fast_40_GF}(b)), but they are not better than the non-spinning case.
-However, if Uranus was initially tilted by 70\textdegree~via a spin-orbit resonance \citep{2020ApJ...888...60R}, then two 0.5 Earth-mass strikes generates a favorable result (Figure \ref{fig:den_fast_40_GF}(c)).
+However, if Uranus was initially tilted by 70\textdegree~via a spin-orbit resonance \citep{2020ApJ...888...60R}, then two 0.5 Earth-mass strikes generate a favorable result (Figure \ref{fig:den_fast_40_GF}(c)).
 Also, only in this case will two 0.25 $M_{\oplus}$ strikes yield even better likelihoods (see Figure 8 in \cite{2020ApJ...888...60R}).
-Therefore, if Uranus's and Neptune's current spin rates were a byproduct of gas accretion, then a large resonance kick can significantly reduce the mass needed in later impacts.
+Therefore, if Uranus's and Neptune's current spin rates were a by-product of gas accretion, then a large resonance kick can significantly reduce the mass needed in later impacts.

-Finally, the mechanism that removes angular momentum during gas accretion could have been very weak and Uranus would have been initially spinning very fast.
+Finally, the mechanism that removes angular momentum during gas accretion could have been very weak, and Uranus would have been initially spinning very fast ($T_{i}\gg 17.2$ hr).
 In this case, slowing down Uranus's spin rate and tilting the planet over would require very massive impacts.
-As discussed in the previous subsection, changing the planet's spin state with many impactors requires more impacting mass to compensate for partial cancellations of impact effects.
-Table \ref{table:odds:3} shows that ten impacts totaling to $4\,M_{\oplus}$ produce plausible outcomes.
-However, it is unclear how gas accretion would transport the optimal amount of angular momentum to the ice giants but not to the gas giants, nor is it expected that the massive impactors required in this scenario would spin both Uranus and Neptune down similarly.
-While their obliquity distributions peaks at around 30\textdegree, which favors a Neptune formation scenario, the planets would still likely be spinning twice as fast as they are today (Figure \ref{fig:10fast_GF}).
-Additionally, ten independent strikes is less probable than only two, as the solar system would need to have been populated with many massive rogue planetary cores.
+As discussed in the previous subsection, changing the planet's spin state with many impactors requires more impacting mass to compensate for the partial cancellations of impact effects.
+Table \ref{table:odds:3} shows that 10 impacts totaling to $4\,M_{\oplus}$ produce plausible outcomes.
+While their obliquity distributions peak at around 30\textdegree, which favors a Neptune formation scenario, the planets would still likely be spinning twice as fast as they are today (Figure \ref{fig:10fast_GF}).
+We would therefore not expect the required massive impactors to spin down both Uranus and Neptune similarly.
+Additionally, 10 independent strikes is less probable than only 2, while also requiring the solar system to have been populated with many massive rogue planetary cores.